 BGUK is permitted to borrow, although net gearing is not permitted to exceed 20% of total net assets.
 Within this, the board sets borrowing limits, which it reviews from time to time, to ensure gearing levels are appropriate to market conditions.
 BGUK has a £20m one-year revolving credit facility with The Royal Bank of Scotland International that expires on 7 July 2022 As at 30 June 2021, BGUK had gross gearing of 0.6% and net gearing of -0.3%.

 BGUK’s share register has a strong retail element and, reflecting this, there are a significant number of trading platforms and private client wealth managers that are prominently visible within BGUK’s share register.

 BGUK does not have a fixed winding-up date, but every five years, shareholders are given the opportunity to vote on the continuation of the company as an investment company at the annual general meeting (AGM).
 This is a special resolution.
 If this resolution were not passed, the board would put forward proposals to liquidate or otherwise reconstruct or reorganise the company.
 BGUK shareholders approved the last continuation vote at the August 2019 AGM.
 The next continuation vote is scheduled for the company’s AGM in 2024.

 The trust’s year-end is 30 April.
 The annual results are usually released in July (interims in December) and its AGMs are usually held in August of each year.
-As discussed on pages 20 and 21, BGUK pays one final dividend a year in August that is the minimum required to maintain its investment trust status.
+As discussed earlier, BGUK pays one final dividend a year in August that is the minimum required to maintain its investment trust status.